Smoking and risk of stroke

 • consider pharmacotherapy (adequate type and dose)

-• suitable for those who smoke > 10 cigarettes a day and/or light their first cigarette within an hour of waking up
+• suitable for those who smoke > 10 cigarettes per day and/or light their first cigarette within an hour of waking up

 Behavioral therapy